amilochau/github-actions/deploy/static-web-apps/README.md

 ## Usage

-Use this GitHub action if you want have one Azure Static Web Apps application that you want to publish, typically in a Continuous Delivery process.
+Use this GitHub action if you have one Azure Static Web Apps application that you want to publish, typically in a Continuous Delivery process.

 ### Example workflow